Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Lich.md

     \ it, the target is immune to the lich's gaze for the next 24 hours."
   "name": "Frightening Gaze (Costs 2 Actions)"
 - "desc": "Each non-undead creature within 20 feet of the lich must make a DC 18 Constitution\
-    \ saving throw against this magic, taking dice:6d6|text(21) (6d6) necrotic\
+    \ saving throw against this magic, taking 21 (6d6) necrotic damage on a failed\
-    \ damage on a failed save, or half as much damage on a successful one."
+    \ save, or half as much damage on a successful one."
   "name": "Disrupt Life (Costs 3 Actions)" "lair_actions":
 - "desc": "On initiative count 20 (losing initiative ties), the lich can take a lair\
     \ action to cause one of the following magical effects; the lich can't use the\
     \ same effect two rounds in a row:"
   "name": ""
-- "desc": "- The lich rolls a dice: d8|avg|noform (d8) and regains a spell slot\
+- "desc": "- The lich rolls a d8 and regains a spell slot of that level or lower.\
-    \ of that level or lower.
-If it has no spent spell slots of that level or lower,\
+    \ If it has no spent spell slots of that level or lower, nothing happens.  \n\
-    \ nothing happens.  \n- The lich targets one creature it can see within 30 feet\
+    - The lich targets one creature it can see within 30 feet of it.
+A crackling cord\
-    \ of it.
-A crackling cord of negative energy tethers the lich to the target.
-Whenever\
+    \ of negative energy tethers the lich to the target.
+Whenever the lich takes damage,\
-    \ the lich takes damage, the target must make a DC 18 Constitution saving throw.\
+    \ the target must make a DC 18 Constitution saving throw.
+On a failed save, the\
-    \ On a failed save, the lich takes half the damage (rounded down), and the target\
+    \ lich takes half the damage (rounded down), and the target takes the remaining\
-    \ takes the remaining damage.
-This tether lasts until initiative count 20 on the\
+    \ damage.
+This tether lasts until initiative count 20 on the next round or until\
-    \ next round or until the lich or the target is no longer in the lich's lair.\
+    \ the lich or the target is no longer in the lich's lair.  \n- The lich calls\
-    \  \n- The lich calls forth the spirits of creatures that died in its lair.
-These\
+    \ forth the spirits of creatures that died in its lair.
+These apparitions materialize\
-    \ apparitions materialize and attack one creature that the lich can see within\
+    \ and attack one creature that the lich can see within 60 feet of it.
+The target\
-    \ 60 feet of it.
-The target must succeed on a DC 18 Constitution saving throw,\
+    \ must succeed on a DC 18 Constitution saving throw, taking 52 (15d6) necrotic\
-    \ taking dice:15d6|text(52) (15d6) necrotic damage on a failed save, or half\
+    \ damage on a failed save, or half as much damage on a success.
+The apparitions\
-    \ as much damage on a success.
-The apparitions then disappear.  " "name": ""
+    \ then disappear.  "
+  "name": ""
 "source":
 - "MM"